Other Scientific Names:

 It is a notorious invasive species in many countries around the world and costs millions of dollars for both control and in estimated impacts.
 This species spreads aggressively and has severe negative impacts to native plants, wildlife and livestock.

 It is a rambling evergreen, perennial, woody shrub with stout stems that possess stiff, hooked prickles.
 It may grow up to 13.1 feet.
 Plants grow into impenetrable thickets.

 Flower clusters (panicles) are flat-topped and have 5 to 20 flowers.
 Each flower has 5 petals that are white to rose colored and about 1 inch in diameter.

 Leaves are alternately arranged on stems.
 Each leaf is palmately compound and made up of 3 to 5 (typically 5) leaflets with toothed margins

 Stems, commonly called canes, can reach up to 20 to 40 feet and can root at their tips when they touch the ground.
-Canes have hooked, sharp prickles with wide bases.
+Canes have hooked, sharp prickles, also called thorns, with thick bases.
+Stems green to reddish to purplish-red, strongly angled, and woody.
 They made dense thickets that are impassable and sprawl over the surrounding vegetation.

 Fruit Seed Description